nliaudat/kelvin/adversarial_critique.md

 - Add explicit caveat in `THREAT_MODEL.md` §2.2: "This defense does not apply to V2 (Chaos) mode, where simulation and keystream generation are interleaved"
 - Document the forward-simulation risk for V2: any intermediate state disclosure compromises all subsequent data

+### Resolution (2026-06-02)

+`THREAT_MODEL.md` §2.2 now includes the explicit V2 caveat: "⚠️ For V2 (Chaos) mode: This defense does NOT apply.
+V2 interleaves simulation with keystream generation — the simulation advances one step per chunk of data processed.
+Timing variations in the simulation loop correlate with orbital state and may be observable by an attacker in streaming scenarios.
+Additionally, if any intermediate orbital state is compromised, an attacker can forward-simulate from that point to decrypt all subsequent traffic."

 ---

 ## 20. [ADDRESSED] "No Nonce" Is a Liability Masquerading as a Feature